Congressional Science Fellowship

 goals.
 The candidate's statement should not exceed 1000 words and should

-cover at least the following five areas:
+cover the following five areas:

 - Why the fellowship is desired;

 - What issues and congressional situations interest the candidate;

 - What role the candidate envisions as a Congressional Science Fellow;

 - What outcome the candidate hopes for relative to career goals.